tmrfcb/book-library/README.md

 For sass compile
 - gulp sass

-to generate Mock data open "/spec/test.html" in browser
+you can generate Mock data by opening "/spec/test.html" in browser